SimonDarksideJ/monogame.github.io/content/articles/monogame/howto/HowTo_SaveData.md

 ---
 title: How to Save and Load data using MonoGame
-description: Demonstrates how to create a custom GraphicsDeviceManager that only selects graphics devices with widescreen aspect ratios in full-screen mode.
+description: Demonstrates reading and writing data in MonoGame projects.
 ---

 # Writing Data